adrianoes/pytest-expandtesting_api_and_database/README.md

 # Tips:

-- WEB and API tests to send password reset link to user's email and API tests to verify a password reset token and reset a user's password must be tested manually as they rely on e-mail verification.
+- API tests to verify a password reset token and reset a user's password must be tested manually as they rely on e-mail verification.
 - delete_note_api was created only with the practice purpose since there is the possibility to delete the user right away.
 - Trust ChatGPT.
 - Database assertions are done in api tests.
 A individual database suite can be created.